CongducPham/PRIMA-Intel-IrriS/Gateway/boot/README.md

 - flash the INTEL-IRRIS WaziGate SD card image
 - insert the SD card in any computer (Windows, Linux, MacOS)
 - open the `boot` drive that should appear on your computer
-- download from INTEL-IRRIS GitHub (`Gateway/boot`) `default-1-watermark/intel-irris-auto-config.sh` to be copied into the `boot` drive as `intel-irris-auto-config.sh`
+- download from INTEL-IRRIS GitHub (`Gateway/boot`) `create-default-watermark/intel-irris-auto-config.sh` to be copied into the `boot` drive as `intel-irris-auto-config.sh`
+- be sure that there is no `intel-irris-auto-config.done` file in the `boot` drive, otherwise delete the file
 - safely eject the `boot` drive
 - insert the SD card in the RPI and power the RPI